EECA-NZ/AZ-MDP-FUNC-EVROAM-LISTENER-REPO/README.md

-# AZ-MDP-FUNC-REPO
+# AZ-MDP-FUNC-EVROAM-LISTENER-REPO

+This repository is for the function app deployed at `eeca-func-DWBI-evroam-listener-[dev/prd]-aue` in the resource group `eeca-rg-DWBI-[dev/prd]-aue`.

+It contains two functions:

+* `evroam_listener` is an endpoint to which the evroam push notification subscription can be directed.
+When notified by evroam, it pulls down json files containing updates to the evroam dataset.
+* `evroam_aggregator` runs on a cron schedule and aggregates all of the objects that have been retrieved into an excel workbook for delivery into our data warehousing system.

-We use the Azure Functions extension in Visual Studio Code to write Python code that can be integrated into the pipeline.
+We use the Azure Functions extension in Visual Studio Code to develop Python function apps.

-The python code is tested locally before deploying it to the environment of Azure Functions.
+The function is tested locally before deploying it to the environment of Azure Functions.

 ## To clone the repository from GitHub: